khairulofficial/ransomwaredetection/README.md

 This project is regarding using machine learning for ransomware detection in SMEs.
 SMEs do not have the luxury of time and resources to analyse all features of a ransomware.
 As such, this projects acts as triage where we utilise the minimum number of feature possible while still maintaining an accuracy score of at least 90% for our top model.
 More background context will be updated.
-This project contains 3 files:
+This project contains 4 main files:
 1) Ransomware Dataset
 2) Notebook for Analysis
 3) Code for Streamlit Web Application (main.py)
-4-9) Test use case files for Streamlit Web Application
+4) Various Test use case files for Streamlit Web Application

 Note:
 - The dataset has 50 features